JustusWeyers/PCApp/README.md

 ## Installation

-You can install the development version of PCApp like so:
+You can install the development version of PCApp via GitHub:

 ``` r
 # 1. Install remotes